 Our first garden was a container garden on a balcony.
 We had no soil, so container gardening was the way to go for us.
 It is fun to grow a container garden on a balcony, patio, driveway or in a greenhouse.
-Containers allow us to grow food without owning a spec of land.
+Containers allow us to grow food without owning a speck of land.
 Containers are also great for indoor gardening.
-You can grow your own salad greens year round, or early carrots and even tomatoes.
+You can grow your own salad greens year-round, or early carrots and even tomatoes.

 Container gardening also presents some challenges.
 There are things that are true for any container garden, and there are things that are unique to grow bags.
 If you have the choice to grow in good soil, it is always better than any container.
 But if you need or want to grow in a container, a grow bag is a great option.

 Grow bags are made of breathable fabric which means superior drainage and aeration.
 It is the aeration that makes them superior to other garden containers.
 If a container has no aeration and the roots reach the walls of the container, they give a signal to the plant to make more roots, resulting in a root-bound plant.
 Eventually, the plant just kills itself with a mass of roots going round and round in the container.
 Here is an end of season comparison picture.
 Both plants are done with growing, but one is completely dead.

 Root bounding will not happen in a grow bag.
 Here if a root reaches the wall of the bag, it will be “burned” off, causing the plant to constantly produce new and healthy branching roots.
 This is also called air-pruning.
 This picture shows nicely how the roots did reach the wall of the bag, but did not go round at all.